 Interior ^ Electronics

 This cassette deck has power rail problems, the power design is incorrect, it should be upgraded.

 Several parts is the power section should be exchanged, you may buy the correct ones to get the design right.

 The deck can be updated by placing extra capacitors in the power rail to get better power rail properties.

-like the problems with the L200 series integrated amps, its clearly a matter of planned obsolecence.
+its clearly a matter of planned obsolecence.

 The deck is easely adjustable for modern tape types and personal taste in recording.